SirDev97/React/README.md

-# Components & Templates Branch
+# Dynamic Values in Templates Branch